Sole ‘Custody’ of Children in Australia

 Even where the parent may present some level of danger to the children, an order for ‘supervised contact’ may still be made.
 The order may also indicate access for third parties such as grandparents and other family members.

 Parenting orders may be made on an ‘interim’ basis or a final basis, but both may be amended upon later application to the Court.
 It should be noted that the Court is expressly instructed under the Act to disregard the terms of any interim order when making the final order.

-Any parent who is concerned that their children’s safety may be under threat when in the company of their other parent should apply to the Court for a Parenting Order that varies the parenting to order appropriately.
+Any parent who is concerned that their children’s safety may be under threat when in the company of their other parent should apply to the court to vary the Parenting Order appropriately.
 This may be undertaken even after an initial Parenting Order has been issued.

 In order to have the court provide ‘sole parenting’ or ‘sole custody’ responsibility to one parent, that person will be required to provide the court with a full report on all matters relevant to their claim against the other parent.
 This might include evidence of police reports or other witness statements; evidence of a total breakdown in communication between the parents, or any indicator demonstrating that joint parenting would probably create more problems for the children than a sole custody parenting order.
 The mental and physical health of each parent might also be a relevant factor.

 Go To Court Lawyers have a team of Family Law experts ready to advise and assist with the application for a sole custody order and all subsequent implementation processes.
 Call the Go To Court Lawyers Family Law Team on 1300 636 846 as soon as possible and make an appointment to get any custody issues dealt with in a professional, family-friendly atmosphere.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.